 OTC Medicine in Japan’s Drugstores (Part 2)

-You can find many types of over the counter, OTC medicine in Japan’s drugstores.
-I’m surprised by the variety and quite a few of them have highly raved reviews online.
+You can find many types of over-the-counter (“OTC”) medicines in Japan’s drugstores.
+I’m surprised by the variety, and quite a few of them have highly raved reviews online.
 However, with everything written in Japanese, you wouldn’t know what medicine to buy unless you did prior research.

 Moreover, the boxes’ instructions and precautions are all in Japanese, so I did a bit of digging to make sure I’m not putting my body in danger.
 To help you, I’ve listed the items I’ve bought based on online reviews, along with their instructions and precautions in English.